-As you can see, CBD can significantly increase drug blood-levels of drugs that get metabolized by CYP450 enzymes and the researchers note that monitoring CLB levels is necessary for clinical care of patients that take CLB and CBD at the same time.
+As you can see, CBD can significantly increase drug blood levels of drugs that get metabolized by CYP450 enzymes and the researchers note that monitoring CLB levels is necessary for the clinical care of patients that take CLB and CBD at the same time.

 That being said, the researchers conclude that:

 CBD appears to be safe and effective in pediatric patients on CLB treatment for refractory epilepsy